Pigmentation problems cover a wide range of conditions, including hyperpigmentation, melasma, lentigo – and even freckles.

 Most dermatologists consider prescription-strength hydroquinone to be the gold standard for pigmentation problems as it lightens the problem area and slows the production of pigment.
-Obagi’s tried and tested Nu Derm skincare system includes a prescription-only lightening product containing 4% hydroquinone and prescription-only Tretinoin in different strengths.
-Tretinoin is a natural Vitamin A retinoid which is often used in tandem with hydroquinone to achieve the best results.
+Obagi’s tried and tested Nu Derm skincare system includes a prescription-only lightening product containing 4% hydroquinone and prescription-only retinol in different strengths.

 Chemical peels remove the top layers from your skin to reveal fresh youthful layers underneath.
 Different peels are designed to work at various skin depths using different ingredient depending on the result you want to achieve.